MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-release-notes.md

 - You can now enter [Play Mode with Mesh Emulation](../develop/debug-and-optimize-performance/mesh-emulator.md) with [Domain Reloading disabled](../develop/debug-and-optimize-performance/speed-up-mesh-emulation.md).
 This should significantly speed up the start and stop times of the Mesh Emulator, allowing you to iterate faster.

+- Fixed a bug where saving a scene with TMP text caused the mesh toolkit package to reimport.

+- Duplicate environment names are no longer allowed in the same collection.

+- Add menu "Mesh Toolkit/Configure/Apply Mesh Font to Open Scenes" that will update fonts on open scenes TextMesh pro components to use default Mesh font.

 ## Mesh Toolkit 5.2406.X